RocketChat/docs-old/3. Installation/4. Manual Installation/Debian/README.md

 # Install a tool to let us change the node version.
 sudo npm install -g n

-# Rocket.Chat since 0.49 needs version 4.7.1 of Node.js to work.
+# As of Version 0.49, Rocket.Chat needs version 4.7.1 of Node.js to work.
 sudo n 4.7.1
 ```